Find Southeast Asia Suppliers, Vietnam Manufacturer, Thailand Factory, Southeast Asia B2B, AseanVolt Sourcing Network, Singapore Trade Hub.

 Securing Your Supply Chain: A Guide to Long-Term Contracts in ASEAN

-• Ordering & Forecast Process: Define the procedure for issuing purchase orders and sharing rolling forecasts to help the supplier plan capacity.
+• Ordering and Forecasts: Establish a process for issuing firm purchase orders and sharing non-binding rolling forecasts to help the supplier plan capacity.

-• Governing Law & Dispute Resolution: Choose a neutral governing law (e.g., Singaporean law) and specify arbitration (e.g., SIAC) as the preferred, faster dispute resolution method over local courts.
+• Dispute Resolution and Governing Law: Choose a neutral governing law (e.g., Singaporean law) and specify arbitration (e.g., at the Singapore International Arbitration Centre) as it is generally preferred over litigation across borders.

 Description